seasketch/geoprocessing/website/docs/tutorials/newproject.md

 ## Expand and Iterate

-## Use Advanced Features

-These features you should only use if you need them.
+There are more advanced features available if you need them.

 ## Project Client